.com vs .bank: the battle continues

 Whose responsibility is bank website upkeep after your site goes live?

 At the bare minimum, someone needs to monitor the website analytics report to make sure everything remains in working order.
-That can be you, your vendor or, better yet, a combination of both, but website analysis should always be on someone’s schedule.
+That can be you, your vendor or a combination of both, but website analysis should always be on someone’s schedule.

 A neglected website is an ineffectual website.
 If your bank website estimate does not mention website review or at least outline a continued relationship after the launch, demand more.

-The BrownBoots stance: your website vendor should be a partner not only during the project, but also long after launch.
+The BrownBoots stance: your website vendor should be a partner long after launch, which is why we created a Post Launch Success Plan.